 Pumpkin Nutella Bread

-1 cup melted coconut oil (or vegetable oil)
+1 cup melted coconut oil (or mild olive oil)

 1 tsp vanilla

 1 (16 oz) can of pumpkin

 2 cups flour

 2 tsp cinnamon

 ½ tsp ground ginger

 Beat eggs, sugar, oil, vanilla, and pumpkin until light and fluffy.

 Stir together flour, baking soda and powder, cinnamon, ginger, nutmeg, and salt.
 Stir into pumpkin mixture.
 Remove 2 cups of batter and place in a small bowl.
 Using the mixer, beat the Nutella into the batter in the small bowl until smooth.